psylinse/stream-hubspot-chat-transcript/README.md

 ### ngrok setup

 1. [Register for a free ngrok account](https://dashboard.ngrok.com/get-started/setup) and download the software.
    *if you prefer to use Homebrew to install ngrok, use the following terminal command: `Brew cask install ngrok`.
 2. Once installed, connect your account using the authtoken provided by ngrok at the [same link as above](https://dashboard.ngrok.com/get-started/setup).
 Just run `ngrok authtoken your_token_goes_here` in the terminal.
 3. To start ngrok, use the terminal command: `ngrok http 8080`: which tells ngrok to serve publicly whatever you are serving locally at http://localhost:8080.
-4. The terminal opens the ngrok app (screenshot below), and shows the public URLs.
+4. The terminal opens the ngrok app (screenshot below) and shows the public URLs.

 ![](images/ngrok-terminal.png)

-Now, whatever is hosted at `localhost:8080` can receive http requests at this URL.
+Now, whatever is hosted at `localhost:8080` can receive HTTP requests at this URL.
 (The URL boxed in red is the publicly available URL).

 ### Create a backend webhook handler